DabuAlexandru/OnlineClassbook/README.md

 "# OnlineClassbook"

-Platform for the interaction with a school's database.
-It started out as a class book, but it might come to being one as well sometime.
+Platform for the interaction with a University's database.
+It started out as a class book, but it might contain this functionality as well, sometime in the future.

+Classes available:
+* *Faculty* - singleton; has the role of a service class
+    * :: has interval class *Specialization*
+* *Menu* - menu class for organising the output data
+* *Person* - abstract class; represents a person
+    * *Student*
+    * *Professor*
+* *Group* - represents a group of students (a "classroom")
+* *Series* - represents a group of groups
+* *Curriculum* - it's a class for organizing Subjects (implementation still ongoing)
+* *Subject*
+    * :: has internal class: *StudyClass*
+    * *Optional Subject* - subject that is not mandatory, has a limited capacity and its grade can contribute to the GPA or not

 Action permitted as of this moment:
 1. Add a new item in the database